Last date modified: 2026-Jun-02

 Submission Form

 Records requests are submitted through the submission form.
-When a user opens the form, they first select the government agency that will process their request.
-Each agency can customize the submission form to fit its own requirements, for example, relabeling existing fields to better match the agency's terminology, or creating entirely new custom fields to capture additional information.
-Because customizations are agency-specific, the form a user sees depends on which agency they select.
-If a user switches to a different agency, the form updates to reflect that agency's configuration.
+When you open the form, you being by selecting the government agency that will process your request.
+Agencies can customize the submission form to fit their own requirements, for example, relabeling existing fields to better match the agency's terminology, or creating entirely new custom fields to capture additional information.
+Because customizations are agency-specific, the submission for you see depends on the agency you select.
+If you switch to a different agency, the form updates to reflect that agency's configuration.

 Default sections and fields: